-Output Configuration At- Type Meaning

-tribute

-oiio:dither int If nonzero and outputting UINT8 values in the file from a source of

-higher bit depth, will add a small amount of random dither to combat

-the appearance of banding.

-oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex-

-ample by writing to a memory buffer.
+Output Configuration Attribute Type Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to a memory buffer.

-DDS supports the "custom I/O" feature via the special "oiio:ioproxy" attributes (see Sections Custom I/O proxies (and writing the file to a memory buffer) and Custom I/O proxies (and reading the file from a memory buffer)) as well as the set_ioproxy() methods.
+DDS supports the "custom I/O" feature via the special "oiio:ioproxy" attributes (see Sections Custom I/O proxies (and writing the file to a memory buffer) and Custom I/O proxies (and reading the file from a memory buffer)) as well as the set\ioproxy() methods.